adminastoolsmith/CelerFT/README.md

 Web servers have a maximum file upload size and CelerFT is able to get around this by splitting the file into chunks and uploading the chunks to the web server.
 This allows CelerFT to support the uploading of Gigabit sized files.

+CelerFT supports multiple upload of file chunks and resuming a file upload.

 The client side portion of CelerFT is written in Javascript and requires that the browser supports the HTML5 File API, HTML5 Web Workers, HTML5 Nested Web Workers, and the HTML5 XMLHTTPRequest Level 2.
 If the web browser does not support HTML5 Nested Web Workers then the subworkers.js polyfill can be used to provide this support.